-- Free fall is a motion under the influence of gravitational pull (gravity) only; Which direction is a freely falling object moving? - A motion under constant acceleration - All kinematic formula we learned can be used to solve for falling motions. - Gravitational acceleration is inversely proportional to the distance between the object and the center of the earth - The gravitational acceleration is g=9.80m/s on the surface of the earth, most of the time. - The direction of gravitational acceleration is ALWAYS toward the center of the earth, which we normally call (-y); where up and down direction are indicated as the variable "y" - Thus the correct denotation of gravitational acceleration on the surface of the earth is g=-9.80m/s
+- All kinematic formulae we learned can be used to solve for falling motions. - Gravitational acceleration is inversely proportional to the distance between the object and the center of the earth - The magnitude of the gravitational acceleration is |g|=9.80m/s2 on the surface of the Earth, most of the time. - The direction of gravitational acceleration is ALWAYS toward the center of the earth, which we normally call (-y); where up and down directions are indicated with the variable "y" - Thus the correct denotation of gravitational acceleration on the surface of the earth is g+(-)9.80m/s2